lacework/terraform-provisioning/docs/integrate_azure_using_azure_cloud_shell.md

 ### Configure the Lacework CLI

 Proceed to configure the Lacework CLI by using the command `lacework configure`.
-The  need three things:
+The Lacework CLI needs the following:

 * `account`: Account subdomain of URL (i.e. `<ACCOUNT>.lacework.net`)
 * `api_key`: API Access Key
 * `api_secret`: API Access Secret